 |Type of Degree||Master of Arts|

 Pepperdine University offers its Master of Arts in Psychology program online, enabling students across the country to receive a Pepperdine graduate education without attending classes on campus.
-The online master’s in psychology program provides a comprehensive overview of psychology and allows students to develop the skills needed to assess personality and intelligence and treat mental and emotional disorders.
+The online master’s in psychology program provides a comprehensive overview of psychology and allows students to develop the skills needed to assess personality, mental and emotional disorders.

 The program is designed for students who want to develop a thorough understanding of human behavior and psychological principles.
 While the online master’s in psychology program doesn’t prepare students for any specific license, it does prepare them to pursue further doctoral study or a career in the human services field.

 As part of the online learning experience, students: